Planning your Chiang Mai itinerary, but not sure where to start? You’ve come to the right place!

 If you prefer you can also do an organised tour, which will take you to all the most important temples in and around Chiang Mai.

-This might work out a bit pricier than renting a scooter or splitting Grabs with friends but it will be much more comfortable!
+This might work out a bit pricier than renting a scooter or splitting Grabs with friends, but it will be much more comfortable, plus you will have a local guide sharing with you the history of the temples you’re visiting.

 Explore the Chiang Mai nightlife!